hanaarmi/multimodalpdf-aoss/readme.md

 ## Opensearch

-1. This repo is built for opensearch managed cluster, not serverless.
-You must make opensearch cluster before running this app.
+1. This repo is built for opensearch serverless.
+You must make opensearch serverless before running this app.

-2. After creating opensearch cluster, you should associate analysis-nori packages first.

-3. To use devtools in your local, you should set Access Policy in Security configuration tab.
+2. To use devtools in your local, you should set Access Policy in Security configuration tab.

-4. In devtools, make your index with name same as you set in .env file
+3. In devtools, make your index with name same as you set in .env file

 ```
 PUT /[INDEX-NAME]
 {
   "settings": {
-    "number_of_shards": 1,
-    "number_of_replicas": 0,
     "knn.space_type": "cosinesimil",
     "knn": "true",
     "analysis": {